-I Built a Mood Tracker Because Nothing Else Took It Seriously
+I Built a Bipolar Mood Tracker (Nothing Else Worked)

 I didn’t set out to build an app.